71 Great Small Town Business Ideas: How to Live Rurally And Thrive!

 After the up-front investment, a good car wash can be about as hands-off as it gets.
 It's one of the most profitable small town business ideas for passive income.

-Add some vending machines, re-stock them weekly in the summer, and you'll be all set to go!
+Add some vending machines, re-stock them weekly in the summer, and you'll be all set to go (and we have a full step-by-step guide on how to start a vending machine business to help)!

 Getting quality spine and body care in a small town can be challenging.